d-wrede/AWS_capstone_project/logbook/project_logbook.md

 ## Wednesday, 10th of May 2023

 - continuing on yesterdays error message, noticing that the usage of a "aws_lambda_permission" resource in terraform is not helful in this case.
 It does not enable the lambda function to access another resource, but gives another resource access to the lambda function instead.
 In this case, according to [AWS Docs](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_examples.html#auth-and-access_examples_read), a identity-based IAM policy should be used.
+- managed to set up the chat with chatGPT from the website, even in conversation mode, meaning chatGPT is aware of previous requests and responses.